-Since its founding in 2005, the mission of the Judicial College has been to provide “education and training to judicial branch personnel to develop the abilities and values necessary to provide justice.”
-In the nearly four years that I have been in my role, I’ve consistently encountered a similar dedication to learning and fairness expressed by our clients: the judges, magistrates, clerks, and other court officials of North Carolina.
+By Elizabeth Watkins PriceOriginally published at the North Carolina Criminal Law blog Since its founding in 2005, the mission of the Judicial College has been to provide “education and training to judicial branch personnel to develop the abilities and values necessary Read more

 It is difficult to discuss prison conditions with just about anyone.
 Some are convinced that crime deserves prison, the more time the better.
 Others are appalled by statistics that reveal the huge number of prisoners in America.
 Politicians talk about being tough on crime, parents talk about spending more on education instead of on prisons.
 Private prisons seem to be having a heyday.
 Recently, much has been made of the number of minorities in American prisons, and the long sentences they serve compared to Whites.
 As court personnel, exposed daily to crimes against society, it is easy to become jaded about prison and prisoners.

 On August 11, 2016 NASJE’s Western Region hosted a meeting where we shared ways to approach teaching and facilitating discussions about the difficult topics of racism, prejudice and implicit bias in the judicial branch with judges and court staff.
 The Read more

 Last year, the Education and Curriculum Committee along with the Diversity, Access, and Fairness Committee, released its newest curriculum design, “The Journey toward Diversity, Fairness, and Access through Education,” which is a roadmap for judicial educators and practitioners wishing to develop or integrate fairness and bias related topics.
 Early curriculum adopters have lauded it.